wit-hdip-comp-sci-2024/full-stack-2/topic-5/talk-1/Design.md

-# React: Navigation and Design patterns
+# React: Navigation and Routing

-Some further navigation and design techniques.
+Some further navigation and routing techniques.